axptest/news/README.md

 # news app

-Build instructions: The project is built with maven and oracle jdk 1.7.
+Build instructions: The project is built with maven 3.2 and oracle jdk 1.7.
-Issuing a "mvn install" command in the app directory builds a target/news-jar-with-dependencies.jar that can be executed with
+Issuing a "mvn package spring-boot:repackage" command in the app directory builds a target/news-0.0.1-SNAPSHOT.jar.that can be executed with
-java -jar news-jar-with-dependencies.jar
+java -jar target/news-0.0.1-SNAPSHOT.jar
-This is console application and as such can be stopped with ctrl+c
+This is a tomcat console application and as such can be stopped with ctrl+c

-After starting hitting the http://localhost:8080 should take you to the swagger interface and it contains documentation to the api
-Api is available at http://localhost:8080/api/ there are two endpoints: news http://localhost:8080/api/news and author http://localhost:8080/api/author
+The http://localhost:8080 should take you to the swagger interface and it contains documentation to the api Api is available at http://localhost:8080/api/ there are two endpoints: news http://localhost:8080/api/news and author http://localhost:8080/api/author